kmaterna/Tectonic_Utils/README.md

 into one unit-tested repository reduces bugs, increases code reproducibility, and allows for faster experimentation.
 The library is open source and available on Pip in case it would help others too.

 Disclaimer: Completely bug-free code can never be guaranteed.
-As things come up, I occasionally fix and update the package Pip.
+As things come up, I occasionally fix and update the package on Pip/PyPI.

 If you're using this package and you'd like to contribute or you find bugs, please let me know!